Joeyonng/datajoint_generic_ec2/README.md

 ## About

-This is a generic script that is meant to be used to run computation on EC2 instaces via leveraging the populate method available as part of DJ.
+This is a generic script that is meant to be used to run computation on EC2 instances via leveraging the populate method available as part of DJ.

 ## Structure